Bangla School

 Staff

 Shuvendu Lahiri is a computer science researcher based in Seattle.
 Raised as a probashi Bangali, he was active in Bengali club activities during his school years.
 He recently became passionate about Bangla education in search of a Bangla school for his kid.
-He helped co-lead Uttoron's short-course on conversational Bangla in 2020, and is looking forward to learning and contributing further to advance Bangla education for our next generation.
+He helped conduct Uttoron's short-course on conversational Bangla in 2020 that in small ways paved some of the initial curriculum for the Bangla School, and is looking forward to learning and contributing further to advance Bangla education for our next generation.

 Sujata Sen Sharma is an engineer by profession.
 She started teaching bangla in Seattle Ankur way back in 2007 to get her two kids acquainted with the rich heritage, culture & literature.
 She is excited to join the bangle school again after her kids are grown and flown.